Transferring Out Your Property Proceeds on Sale as a Foreigner

 1. Exchange Control Regulations

 Simply put, foreign exchange control regulates the passage of money in and out of South Africa.
-In this case most importantly your ability to transfer out the proceeds of the sale of your South African property.
+In this case your ability to transfer out the proceeds of the sale of your property in South Africa.

-There are certain restrictions and / or requirements in place that apply to non residents (and residents) that limit the amount of rand you may transfer out of South Africa.
-As a foreign property buyer or owner you need to understand these restrictions in order to make sure you can repatriate your funds if you ever want to.
+There are certain restrictions and/or requirements in place that apply to non-residents when transferring funds out of South Africa.
+As a foreign property buyer or owner, you need to understand these restrictions in order to make sure you can repatriate your funds if you ever want to.

 2. What is a resident and non resident